The Connemara Loop

 - Sea lettuce (Ulva lactuca)

-- Carragheen or Irish Moss (Chondrus crispus)
+- Carragheen or Irish moss (Chondrus crispus)

 - Poor-man’s weatherglass (Laminaria saccharina)